 We have come across many students, who like Lucy think getting a master’s degree will help them with the next step of their career.
 However, that’s a backwards calculation and won’t really help.

 The reality is somewhat in the middle.
 Master’s courses are structured in the same way as the undergraduate courses but the amount of preparation required for the tests and classes is higher.
-More background studies and more studies in general are required to be able to compared the classes.
+More background studies and more studies, in general, are required to be able to compare the classes.
 Every class requires a lot of self- dependent study and the hand-holding done as compared to the undergraduate degree is much lesser.
 Of course, you will have to work a bit harder than you did in your undergraduate studies, which is what we told Lucy too!
 Preparing for classes meant I got more out of them (with no need to fear that dreaded ‘imposter syndrome’).
-And by the time my essays came around you will have plenty of ideas to choose from.
+And by the time my essays came around, you will have plenty of ideas to choose from.

 Now this question requires some deep thinking.
 Jump ahead to 5 years in your life and think where would you want to be placed at that point.
 If you think that you want to pursue something entirely different from what you studied in your undergraduate program, then don’t go for it.
 However, if you think that the master’s degree will help you gain an edge in the field of your career then you should opt for it.
 For example, if you want to be a professor, a master’s degree is pretty essential to pass the tests and even gain more knowledge about the subject in order to teach properly.

 Many students call it quits after they get a high paying job right out of college.
-Often times, a hands on experience at a job may help you learn more and get you where you want.
-But, this all depends on that 5 year plan you have.
-If you feel that master’s degree is essential for that five year plan, go ahead!
+Often times, hands-on experience at a job may help you learn more and get you where you want.
+But, this all depends on that 5-year plan you have.
+If you feel that a master’s degree is essential for that plan, go ahead!

-For students who want an academic career, then getting a master’s degree does wonders for them.
-They get a much more in depth knowledge about that subject which really sets them apart from other colleagues of theirs.
-An advanced qualification is sometimes a stepping stone to advanced work.
+For students who want an academic career, then getting a master’s degree does wonder for them.
+They get much more in-depth knowledge about that subject which really sets them apart from other colleagues of theirs.
+Advanced qualification is sometimes a stepping stone to advanced work.

 Before applying to graduate school, you need to know the importance that this degree will have in your career.
-A master’s degree has many benefits, but it should most importantly benefit you in the future too.
-Pursuing graduate school may mean having to juggle a full-time job while taking night classes or quitting work all together.
+A master’s degree has many benefits, but it should most important benefit you in the future too.
+Pursuing graduate school may mean having to juggle a full-time job while taking night classes or quitting work altogether.
 It may also require you to take out additional loans, on top of the other financial and personal decisions that may surface along the way.
 So, it’s really important to think things through.
 The purpose of going for this degree should be found out.
-And a “I’ll figure it out later” is of no help really.
+And an “I’ll figure it out later” is of no help really.

-Your choice to pursue master’s should be a clear decision to help your career, any other decision should be reconsidered.
+Your choice to pursue a master should be a clear decision to help your career, any other decision should be reconsidered.

-Well, of course you will be juggling many many things while pursuing your master’s.
+Well, of course, you will be juggling many many things while pursuing your master’s.
 Your studies, your loans, full-time job to pay those loans- so be prepared for a less engaging social life than the one you had while pursuing your undergraduate degree.
-Though you may still of course end up going bar-hopping on the weekends, but most likely you will make more friends at formal events and in your dorm than anywhere else!
+Though you may still, of course, end up going bar-hopping on the weekends, most likely you will make more friends at formal events and in your dorm than anywhere else!

 If you’re considering applying for master’s courses in European, Canadian and American universities then you must have come across two types of degrees- thesis (research-based) and non-thesis (taught, professional, or coursework-based) master’s degrees.
 After picking which type of degree you want to do, it’s natural to have many questions about how to apply, the skills you need to apply for each, and what it means for your future career.
 Check out what students have to say about their experiences at these universities on EDUopinions.
 These reviews based on real-life experiences can be exactly what you need to make the right decision.
 Here are some things to consider before applying for a master’s degree: